This playbook is my home-made, battle-tested process to build a robust pitch deck for an early-stage tech startup.

 When they open a deck, the first thing they do is scanning for signals.
 Is your TAM above $1bn?
 Is your MoM MRR growth double-digit?
 How big is your moat?
 Each slide is basically a litmus test against a pre-established framework.

 You may not like it, but these are the rules of the game.
 Therefore, it is your duty as a founder to make sure that each one of your slides meets or exceeds investors' expectations.

 Thankfully, investors being creatures of habit makes them highly predictable.
 Their expectations are always the same.
 Zero originality.
 So you can easily learn about them.
-I wrote a whole playbook on this, available here.
-You're welcome.
+I wrote a playbook on this, available here.
+Check it out.

 Whatever you do, don't lie.
 Never lie.
 Your reputation is worth more than any slide.

 Clarity means that your message is instantly understood and remembered.

 "Normal people", i.e. people who are not into startups, are the best audience to help you dumb down your pitch.
 If they can understand your message, anybody can.

 At slide level: your visuals should speak for your title.
 Hide the title and ask your mom to guess the general idea of the slide based on the content.